explosion/spaCy/website/docs/usage/layers-architectures.md

     return doc
 ```

-Once our `Pipe` subclass is fully implemented, we can
+Once our `TrainablePipe` subclass is fully implemented, we can
 [register](/usage/processing-pipelines#custom-components-factories) the
 component with the [`@Language.factory`](/api/language#factory) decorator.
 This
 assigns it a name and lets you create the component with